dart-lang/language/working/sealed-types/feature-specification.md

 ```

 The only property we need for exhaustiveness is that *all instances of the
+sealed type must also be an instance of a direct subtype.* More precisely, any
-sealed type must have one of the direct subtypes in their inheritance chain.*
+instance of the sealed supertype must have at least one of the direct subtypes
+in its superinterface graph.

 ### Sealed subtypes